dstore-dbap/LumberMill/README.md

 For configuration details of each module refer to its docstring.

 ### Example usage

+#### Event field notation

+The following examples refer to this event data:

+	{'bytes_send': '3395',
+	 'data': '192.168.2.20 - - [28/Jul/2006:10:27:10 -0300] "GET /wiki/Monty_Python/?spanish=inquisition HTTP/1.0" 200 3395\n',
+	 'datetime': '28/Jul/2006:10:27:10 -0300',
+	 'http_status': '200',
+	 'identd': '-',
+	 'message_type': 'httpd_access_log',
+	 'received_from': 'stdin',
+	 'remote_ip': '192.168.2.20',
+	 'url': 'GET /wiki/Monty_Python/?spanish=inquisition HTTP/1.0',
+	 'params':  { u'spanish': [u'inquisition']},
+	 'user': '-'}

+##### Notation in configuration fields like source_field or target_field:

+Just use the field name.
+If referring to a nested dict, use dots, like this:

+    - RegexParser:
+        source_field: uri.path

+##### Notation in strings:

+Use the python % formatting for strings.
+If referring to a nested dict, use dots, like this:

+    - ElasticSearchMultiProcessSink:
+        index_name: 1perftests
+        doc_id: '%(params.spanish)s'

+##### Notation in module filters:

+Wrap the field name in %(field_name).
+If referring to a nested dict, use dots, like this:

+    - StdOutSink:
+        filter: if %(params.spanish) == '192.168.2.20'

+#### Filter

+Modules can have an input filter , like this:

+    - StdOutSink:
+        filter: if %(params.spanish) == '192.168.2.20' and re.match('^GET', %(url))

+Modules can have an output filter , like this:

+    - RegexParser:
+        ...
+        receivers:
+          - StdOutSink:
+              filter: if %(params.spanish) == '192.168.2.20' and re.match('^GET', %(url))

 ##### Simple example to get you started ;)